Fall 2019 Westmont in Northern Europe

 Juraj is a professor of human geography in Bratislava, Slovakia.
 He guides us with unmatched kindness and humor during our time in Slovakia.

-The cost of the program will be standard Westmont tuition, fees, room and board as well as an additional program fee yet to be determined.
+The cost of the program will be standard Westmont tuition, fees, room and board as well as an additional program fee not to exceed $1500.
 You will be responsible for the cost of round trip airfare from the USA.

 The program welcomes sophomore-level students, so students who are in their first semester of college in Fall 2018 are encouraged to apply.
 The program is also open to students who will be juniors and seniors in Fall 2019, but priority in the selection process will not be determined by class standing.